HaniSource/components/components/theme-switchers-category/fluxtor/doc.md

 - If the theme is ``"dark"``, it adds the ``dark`` class to the document’s root element, turning on dark mode.
 - If it’s ``"light"``, it removes the class, switching to ``light`` mode.

-oki that's it for the script this is the whole code that you can copy in your ``resources/js/app.js``
+oki that's it for the script, this is the whole code that you can copy in your ``resources/js/app.js``

 ```js